lyoshenka/lyoshenka.github.io/_posts/2012-02-20-summary-of-the-past-two-weeks.md

 ---
 layout: post
-title: Summary of the past two weeks
+title: "Summary of the past two weeks"
 ---

 Haven't posted in a while.
 Here's a summary: